Trump's threat to impose tariffs could raise prices for consumers, colliding with promise for relief

 About 15% of the 15.6 million new vehicles sold in the U.S. last year came from Mexico, while 8% crossed the border from Canada, according to Global Data.

 Much of the tariffs would get passed along to consumers, unless automakers can somehow quickly find productivity improvements to offset them, said C.J.
-Finn, U.S. automotive sector leader for PwC, a consulting firm.
-That means even more consumers “would potentially get priced out of the activity” of buying a new vehicle, Finn said.
+Finn, U.S. automotive sector leader for PwC.
+That means even more consumers “would potentially get priced out,” Finn said.

 The tariffs would hurt U.S. industrial production so much that “we expect this is unlikely to happen in practice,” Roeska said.

-The tariff threat hit the stocks of some companies that could be particularly hurt, such as auto manufacturers and Constellation Brands, which sells Modelo and other Mexican beer brands in the United States.

-But the overall market held relatively steady near records as investors saw Trump’s proposal as more of an opening position for negotiations rather than as a definitive policy.
+The tariff threat hit auto stocks on Tuesday, particularly shares of GM, which imports about 30% of the vehicles it sells in the U.S. from Canada and Mexico, and Stellantis, which imports about 40% from the two countries.
+For both, about 55% of their lucrative pickup trucks come from Mexico and Canada.
+GM stock lost almost 9% of its value, while Stellantis dropped nearly 6%.

-It's not clear how long the tariffs would last if they are implemented, but they could force auto executives to move production to the U.S., which could create more jobs in the long run.
-But Morningstar analyst David Whiston said in the short term automakers probably won't make any moves because they can't quickly change where they build vehicles.
+It's not clear how long the tariffs would last if implemented, but they could force auto executives to move production to the U.S., which could create more jobs in the long run.
+However, Morningstar analyst David Whiston said automakers probably won't make any immediate moves because they can't quickly change where they build vehicles.

-To move to the U.S., they would have to buy equipment and revamp their parts supply chain, which can take years.
-“I think everyone is going to be in a wait-and-see mode,” Whiston said.

 Millions of dollars worth of auto parts flow across the borders with Mexico and Canada, and that could raise prices for already costly automobile repairs, Finn said.

-In 2023, the U.S. imported $4.6 billion worth of tequila and $108 million worth of mezcal from Mexico and $537 million worth of spirits from Canada, the council said.

-“At the end of the day, tariffs on spirits products from our neighbors to the north and south are going to hurt U.S. consumers and lead to job losses across the U.S. hospitality industry just as these businesses continue their long recovery from the pandemic,” the council said in a statement.
+“Tariffs on spirits products from our neighbors to the north and south are going to hurt U.S. consumers and lead to job losses across the U.S. hospitality industry,” it added.

-Walmart also warned this week that tariffs could force it to raise prices, as did Footwear Distributors and Retailers of America.
+Walmart also warned last week that tariffs could force it to raise prices.

-Much of America’s fentanyl is smuggled from Mexico.
-Border seizures of the drug rose sharply under President Joe Biden.
+Tariffs could trigger supply chain disruptions as people buy goods before they are imposed and companies seek alternate sources of parts, said Rob Handfield, a professor of supply chain management at North Carolina State University.
+Some businesses might not be able to pass on the costs.

+“It could actually shut down a lot of industries in the United States.
+It could actually put a lot of U.S. businesses out of business,” he said.

-The tariffs would also throw into doubt the reliability of the 2020 trade deal brokered in large part by Trump with Canada and Mexico, the USMCA, which replaced NAFTA and is up for review in 2026.
+Trump has sound legal justification to impose tariffs, even though they conflict with a 2020 trade deal brokered in large part by Trump with Canada and Mexico, said William Reinsch, senior adviser at the Center for Strategic and International Studies and a former Clinton administration trade official.
+The treaty, known as the USMCA, is up for review in 2026.

+In China’s case, he could simply declare Beijing hasn't met obligations under an agreement he negotiated in his first term.
+For Canada and Mexico, he could say the influx of migrants and drugs are a national security threat, and turn to a section of trade law he used in his first term to slap tariffs on steel and aluminum.

+The law he would most likely use for Canada and Mexico has a legal process that often takes up to nine months, giving Trump time to seek a deal.

+U.S. companies would lobby intensively against tariffs, and would seek to have products exempted.
+Some of the biggest exporters from Mexico are U.S. firms that make parts there, Reinsch said.

+Longer term, Mary Lovely, a senior fellow at the Peterson Institute for International Economics, said the threat of tariffs could make the U.S. an “unstable partner” in international trade.
+“It is an incentive to move activity outside the United States to avoid all this uncertainty,” she said.

-Trump transition team officials did not immediately respond to questions about what authority he would use, what he would need to see to prevent the tariffs from being implemented and how they would impact prices in the U.S.
+Trump transition team officials did not immediately respond to questions about what he would need to see to prevent the tariffs from being implemented and how they would impact prices in the U.S.

-Mexico’s Foreign Relations Department and Economy Department also had no immediate reaction to Trump’s statements.
+Mexican President Claudia Sheinbaum suggested Tuesday that Mexico could retaliate with tariffs of its own.
+Sheinbaum said she was willing to talk about the issues, but said drugs were a U.S. problem.

 ___ Rugaber reported from Washington.
 AP reporters Dee-Ann Durbin in Detroit, Stan Choe and Anne D'Innocenzio in New York, and Rob Gillies in Toronto contributed to this report.